lambdaclass/concrete/ROADMAP.md

     `typecheck(function)`, `capabilities(function)`, `typed_ir(function)`,
     `core(function)`, `obligations(function)`, `audit_facts(function)`,
     `codegen(function)`, and `release_bundle(project)`.
+    The shape should be query-first, Salsa/rust-analyzer style, but Concrete should not take a cache dependency until invalidation and diagnostics are stable.
 16. Define incremental artifact dependencies: which source files/functions affect which diagnostics, facts, obligations, proof checks, generated code, inspect output, and release-bundle entries.
 Do not implement caching broadly